Frohlich-Kyle/cnnCCR5Delta32/README.md

 Kyle Frohlich

-__Overview__
-This project serves as a simple tool to build the understanding, knowledge, and usage of convolutional neural networks in the context of biological applications.
-This is a starter project I undertook to apply the knowledge I have learned about developing deep learning solutions.

 __Problem Statement__
 Particularly, this project seeks to create a model that can learn and predict whether or not someone has a resistance to the Human Immunodeficiency Virus (HIV) through checking for a particular mutation.
 The mechanism of which is a widely